Joint Image Compression and Denoising via Latent-Space Scalability: Proposed method

 \subsection{Decoder}

 Two task-specific decoders are constructed: one for denoised image decoding and one for noisy input image reconstruction.
 The hyperpriors used in both decoders are reconstructed from the side bitstream which, as mentioned above, is considered to be a part of the base layer.
-Quantized base representation $\widehat{\mathbfcal{Y}}_1$ is reconstructed in the base decoder by decoding the base bitstream, and used to produce the denoised image $\widehat{\mathbf{X}}$.
-Quantized enhancement representation $\widehat{\mathbfcal{Y}}_2$ is decoded only when noisy input reconstruction is needed.
+Quantized base representation $\widehat{\mathbfcal{Y}}_1$ is reconstructed in the base decoder by decoding the base bitstream, and used to produce the denoised image $\widehat{\mathbf{X}}$. {Unlike~\cite{Choi_scalable_ICIP,Choi_scalable_TIP}, where the base layer was dedicated to object detection/segmentation, our decoder does not require latent space transformation from $\widehat{\mathbfcal{Y}}_1$ into another latent space; the synthesis transform (Fig.~\ref{fig:framework}) produces the denoised image $\widehat{\mathbf{X}}$ directly from $\widehat{\mathbfcal{Y}}_1$.} Quantized enhancement representation $\widehat{\mathbfcal{Y}}_2$ is decoded only when noisy input reconstruction is needed.
 The reconstructed noisy input image $\widehat{\mathbf{X}}_n$ is produced by the second decoder using $\widehat{\mathbfcal{Y}} = \widehat{\mathbfcal{Y}}_1 \cup \widehat{\mathbfcal{Y}}_2$.

 Although not pursued in this work, it is worth mentioning that the proposed JICD framework can be extended to perform various computer vision tasks as well, such as image classification or object detection.
 These tasks typically require clean images, so one can think of the processing pipeline described by the following Markov chain: $\mathbf{X}_n \to \widehat{\mathbfcal{Y}}_1 \to \widehat{\mathbf{X}} \to T$, where $T$ is the output of a computer vision task, for example a class label or object bounding boxes.
 Applying the DPI to this Markov chain we have